gyetmarton/BonMal/README.md

 ### Risk-groups parameters
 - **Exp_claims**: Dictionary of the expected claims of the risk-groups.
 (Eg., Exp_claims = { A = 0.01,  B = 0.02} - menas that we have two risk-groups, A and B with expected claim               of 0.01 and 0.02 respectively).
 - **Ratio_of_types** :  Dictionary of the ratios of the risk-groups.
 It can mean the number of policyholders in the risk-groups as well (Eg., Exp_claims = Ratio_of_types =  { A = 50,  B = 50}).
+- **Obs_claims**: Dictionary, similarily to the Exp_claims.
+This is the observable risks of the risk-groups.
+Only affect the model if the observe = True  at the Model parameters
 - **max_nbr_of_claims**:  Maximal number of claims, should be greater than 0

 ### BMS parameters